 St. Paul & St. Timothy’s Catholic Infant School

 At St. Paul and St. Timothy’s Catholic Infant School we offer our children a rich curriculum.
 This encompasses the EYFS and National curricula as laid down by the government and the ‘Come and See’ RE programme developed by the Archdiocese.
 However, this is only part of what we provide for the children.
+The rationale for our curriculum is outlined below:

 We want our children to be happy, confident, self-aware, sociable and articulate.
 We provide many opportunities to develop these attributes throughout the time the children are with us.
 Every child has their own unique personality and we want to nurture this.
 We want each child to develop an understanding of their own needs and those of others.
 We want them to appreciate the people and the world around them.
 To recognise that we may have different thoughts and views to other people.
 We will teach them how to express their views respectfully through our Philosophy for Children sessions from Reception through to Year 2.